 Not using flour, it is usually recommended that the almonds are finely chopped.
 There is a contradictory requirement though.
 Much of the almonds need to be finely processed, to replace the flour while leaving large chunks of almonds for the final texture.

 Some recipes recommend processing in a food processor.
 Some recommend using the processor while admitting it is hard to do without turning the almonds into almond butter.
-The reality is, it is hard for the home cook to get the almonds right without special equipment.
+The reality is, that it is hard for the home cook to get the almonds right without special equipment.

 Solution: Using almond flour and whole almonds